chichiwang/notes/languages/lisp/practical_common_lisp/08/README.md

 [▲ Return to Sections](#sections)

 ## Plugging the Leaks
 A _leaky abstraction_ is termed for an abstraction that leaks detaiks it is supposed to be abstracting away.
 Macros are a way of creating an abstraction and so should not leak.
-A macro can leak in one of three ways:
-1. ?
-2. ?
-3. ?

 The macro `DO-PRIMES` suffers from one of these leaks: it evaluates the `end` subform too many times:
 ```lisp